Pratik4321/Legendary-Pokemon-Classification-Using-DNNs/README.md

 # Legendary Pokémon Classification Using DNN

 This project classifies Pokémon as Legendary or non-Legendary using machine learning and deep learning models.
-We compare classical algorithms like Logistic Regression and Random Forest with neural networks, including a ResNet-style deep neural network built in PyTorch.
+I compare classical algorithms like Logistic Regression and Random Forest with neural networks, including a ResNet-style deep neural network built in PyTorch.

 ## 🔍 Overview